 Leaving school early

-We educate our students to observe road safety regulations at all times and seek the support and co-operation of parents in the use of the pedestrian crossing when walking with their children to and from school.
+We educate our students to observe road safety regulations at all times and would like to seek the support and co-operation of parents in the use of the pedestrian crossing when crossing the roads outside the school premises.

 Our students will become

 a confident person who has a strong sense of right and wrong, is adaptable and resilient, knows himself, is discerning in judgment, thinks independently and critically, and communicates effectively;

 a self-directed learner who takes responsibility for his own learning, who questions, reflects and perseveres in the pursuit of learning;

 an active contributor who is able to work effectively in teams, exercises initiative, takes calculated risks, is innovative and strives for excellence; and,